-Today, I decided to make a vegan Nicoise salad veganized from one of my favorite childhood salads.
-My mom made a Nicoise salad when I was younger, which she coined as a fancy French salad.
-Whenever she prepared her salad, we were eating "French" food, so we were fancy.
-Although similar to my mom's recipe, my vegan Nicoise salad is fish-free with a bit of a vegan twist.
+Today, I decided to make a vegan Nicoise salad recipe veganized from one of my favorite childhood salads.
+My mom made a Nicoise salad when I was younger, which she coined a fancy French salad.
+Whenever she prepared her salad, we ate "French" food, so we were fancy.
+Although similar to my mom's recipe, my vegan Nicoise salad is fish-free with a vegan twist.

 Traditionally, Nicoise salad is prepared with various vegetables and topped with canned tuna, anchovies, or both.
 It is a specialty of the French province of Cote D'Azur, with the salad named after the city of Nice.
 Since this is a vegan version, I chose similar vegetables in my mom's recipe, but I decided on hearts of palm to replace the fish.